SideScrollUI/SideScroll/README.md

 Atlas is an AvaloniaUI library for exploring multiple paths of a tree at once

 # Features
-* Cross Platform UI Framework written in C#
+* .NET Cross Platform UI Framework that can run on any Windows, MacOS, or Linux system
 * Follow multiple tabs 20 or more levels deep.
-New tabs will load as you scroll
+New tabs will load as you scroll to the right
-* Navigator remembers all previous selections
+* The navigator uses your previous selections to automatically select the most likely options
-* Create Bookmarks to share links between users
+* Create Links to share views with others
-* Data Repos let you specify attributes for saving & loading data and links locally
+* DataRepos manage your local saving & loading

 ![Atlas UI](/Images/Screenshots/ColumnTypes_CustomControl_Charts.png)